• Skip to primary navigation

 • Creamy Chicken Stroganoff

 You could say this dish is similar to lasagna, maybe just presented in a different way.
-You can make Lasagna Stuffed Pasta Shells too!
-Whatever your favorite way to make Conchiglioni Bolognese, these cheesy stuffed Pasta Shells are sure to be a family favorite.
+Served with fresh Garden Salad, Italian Roasted Broccoli or Cheesy Garlic Pull Apart Loaf.
+However you make Conchiglioni Bolognese, these cheesy stuffed Pasta Shells are sure to be a family favorite on repeat.
 Bon Appetit! Приятного аппетита!

 Cheesy Stuffed Pasta Shells (Conchiglioni Bolognese)